Professor Paul Curran

 Professor Curran is the youngest recipient of the Remote Sensing Society's Gold Medal and has received achievement awards from the Royal Geographical Society, NASA, ESA and the International Society for Photogrammetry and Remote Sensing.
 Her Majesty The Queen approved the award of the Patron's Medal of the Royal Geographical Society to Paul, for his 'international development of geographical science'.

-The Vice-Chancellor is a Member of the Natural Environment Research Council (NERC) and its Remuneration Committee and the Chair of its Audit & Risk Assurance Committee; the Chair of the Universities and Colleges Employers Association (UCEA) Board and leads the employers' negotiating team in national pay negotiations; Chair of the national Review Body on Doctors' and Dentists' Remuneration (DDRB); a Member of Universities UK and its Research Policy and Employability, Business & Industry Policy Committees and President of the Remote Sensing and Photogrammetry Society.
-He was the Chair of the Higher Education Funding Council for England (HEFCE), Higher Education Workforce Steering Group and a Member of the Quality Assurance Agency (QAA) Board and its Audit Committees.
+The Vice-Chancellor is the Chair of the Universities and Colleges Employers Association (UCEA) Board and leads the employers' negotiating team in national pay negotiations, Chair of the national Review Body on Doctors' and Dentists' Remuneration (DDRB), Chair of the Board of Trustees for The Conversation UK, a Member of Universities UK and its Research Policy and Employability, Business & Industry Policy Committees and President of the Remote Sensing and Photogrammetry Society.
+He was a Member of the Natural Environment Research Council (NERC) and its Remuneration Committee and the Chair of its Audit & Risk Assurance Committee, Chair of the Higher Education Funding Council for England (HEFCE), Higher Education Workforce Steering Group and a Member of the Quality Assurance Agency (QAA) Board and its Audit Committees.

 Paul received a BSc (hons) degree from the University of Sheffield in 1976, an MBA (dist) degree from the University of Southampton in 1998 and PhD and DSc degrees from the University of Bristol in 1979 and 1991 respectively.
 He is a Chartered Geographer and a Fellow of the Royal Geographical Society, Remote Sensing and Photogrammetry Society and Chartered Management Institute.